 Trading Options in a Retirement Account

-Even though there is a reasonable amount of flexibility in an IRA, there are some restrictions on what an investor can include.
-Here are some types of trades not allowed in IRAs at Schwab.
+Even though retirement accounts offer a reasonable amount of flexibility, there are some restrictions on what and how an investor can trade in an IRA.
+These include:

-Second, a trader can't short stock in an IRA (and not every stock is available for short selling).
-Because shorting stock is technically borrowing a stock a trader doesn't own and then selling it, it runs afoul of the rule that prevents investors from using IRA assets as collateral for a loan.
+- An investor can't short stock in an IRA.
+Because shorting stock is technically borrowing a stock the investor doesn't own and then selling it, the strategy runs afoul of the rule that prevents investors from using IRA assets as collateral for a loan.

 Options trading strategies allowed in IRAs

-Qualified traders, whose accounts are approved for options, have access to some strategies they can use in their IRAs.
-An investor needs to be approved to trade options, plus have at least an options approval level 2 to trade spreads.
-When approved, an IRA receives "limited margin," allowing for the trade of certain options spreads.
-It's important to note that limited margin still doesn't allow for the borrowing of funds in the IRA to execute trades.
-Instead, limited margin is a term that denotes the ability to use expected cash proceeds from unsettled positions to trade certain options.
+When approved, an IRA receives "limited margin," allowing for certain options spreads.
+This limited margin does not allow investors to borrow funds to execute trades.
+In this context, limited margin is a term that denotes the ability to use expected cash proceeds from unsettled positions to trade certain options strategies.

 Source: Schwab